 Year 4 Homework – Blue Abyss

-The new projects run for the second half of the Spring term, Monday 25th February to Friday 29th March.
+The new projects run for the second half of the Spring term.
 Homework contributions can be made throughout the half term, please make sure your child brings in something that they have worked on at home.

 - Why is the ocean blue?
 Go on… find out!